Conda package manager#

 $ conda create --name data-sci-env pandas=1.4.2 matplotlib=3.5.1 scikit-learn

 With the above command we create a new environment but don’t specify to install Python.
-However, because we’ve specified Python packages which depend on Python being installed to run Conda will install the high version of Python suitable for these packages.
+However, because we’ve specified Python packages which depend on Python being installed to run Conda will install the highest version of Python suitable for these packages.

 Activating environments#

-To use a Conda environment we need to activate it.
+Regardless of the method you used to create the environment, in order to use a Conda environment we need to activate it.
 Activating our environment does a number of steps that sets the terminal we’re using up so that it can see all of the installed packages in the environment, making it ready for use.

 $ conda activate data-sci-env